paulmillr/loggy/README.md

   Can be object, like `{error: 'red', log: 'green'}` or `false` (disables colors).
 * `logger.errorHappened` - `false`, changes to `true` if any error was logged.
-* `logger.entryFormat` - String, format of date in logs.
-Default is `DD MMM HH24:MI:SS`
 * `logger.notifications` - As Boolean, enables or disables notifications for errors, or as Array, list types to trigger notifications, like `['error', 'warn', 'success']`.
 * `logger.notificationsTitle` - String, optional, prepends title in notifications.